 Kent's Literary Links

 Kent has extraordinary literary links to some of the greatest writers throughout time.
-It’s no surprise to us why the tantalisingly beautiful ‘Garden of England’ has been the inspiration for such great novelists, but why not see for yourself?
-Follow in the famous footsteps of literary geniuses with a trip around luscious landscapes and beautiful buildings with connections to some of the most prolific writers from the past.
-Whether you’re a newbie novel reader, book buff, poem peruser or partial to a timeless classic, there are lots of places to explore.
+It’s no surprise to us why the tantalisingly beautiful ‘Garden of England’ has been the inspiration for such great novelists with its luscious landscapes and beautiful buildings - so stay in, hunker down with one of these classics and explore Kent through the words of some of history's best writers.
+Whether you’re a newbie novel reader, book buff, poem peruser or partial to a timeless classic, Kent can have a place in your book picks this year...

 Rochester Dickens Festival

-Roam around Rochester where Dickens spent his happy childhood, the experiences he had here serving as inspiration for many of his fantastic classic works that have become National treasures.
+The experiences Dickens had here in Rochester during his childhood here served as inspiration for many of his fantastic classic works that have become National treasures.
 Dive into another delightful day out with a trip to the annual Dickensian festival in Rochester this December.
 Take in the wondrous Victorian lifestyle with a mix of costumed characters, joyous parades, tasters of traditional food and see through the eyes of the likes of Tiny Tim, at the festival which celebrates all things Dickensian.